Climate change threatens hundreds of North American bird species with extinction, study says

 The existential threat to birds also impacts humanity.
 As canaries warned coalminers of invisible death in the industrial era, now birds of every shape and size can be life-or-death alerts in the age of global warming.

-But if humanity can somehow escape the proverbial coal mine in time and hold warming to the Paris Accord target of 1.5 degrees Celsius (2.7˚F), 76% of the most vulnerable species should survive, the Audubon study states.
+But if humanity can somehow escape the proverbial coal mine in time and hold warming to the Paris Accord target of 1.5 degrees Celsius (2.7ËšF), 76% of the most vulnerable species should survive, the Audubon study states.

 He called for immediate action to slow the warming of the planet to save birds and much more.